Charity care homes

 But all these things could be done and even these initial findings raise interesting questions that we’d been to explore in more depth.
 How we will be cared for in old age will continue to rise up the agenda, so we need to understand the role of charities currently and what they could offer in future.

 We’re looking for partners to explore this question in more detail so please get in touch.

-With the publication of the Marmot Review 10 Years On, Dan Corry reflects on how the social determinants of health are deep and structural, how charities of all kinds can play a role in overcoming them and what NPC is doing in this area.
+Dan Corry reflects on how the social determinants of health are deep and structural, how charities of all kinds can play a role in overcoming them.

 Five types of data for assessing your work: An explainer